 5.33.6 Each question shall be put and answered in turn without discussion.
 The question should be put within one minute and the response should not exceed two minutes.

 5.33.7 A Member may submit no more than two written questions for a meeting.
 An unanswered question will receive a written answer circulated later to the questioner.
-5.33.8 An answer may take the form of:
+5.33.8 An answer may take the form of:-

-- A direct oral answer; - Where the desired information is in a publication of the Combined Authority or other published work, a reference to that publication; or - Where the reply cannot be conveniently given orally, a written answer circulated later to the questioner.
+- A direct oral answer; - Where the desired information is in a publication of the CA or other published work, a reference to that publication; or - Where the reply cannot be conveniently given orally, a written answer circulated later to the questioner.

-Supplementary Question
+Supplementary question

 5.33.9 A member asking a question under Rule 5.33.2 may ask one supplementary question without notice of the Member to whom the first question was asked which shall be put and answered without discussion.
-The supplementary question must arise directly out of the original question or the reply and can only be asked by the original questioner.
+The supplementary question must arise directly out of the original question or the reply.

-Time Limit
+Time limit